adiakan-99/google-homepage/README.md

-This project will try to replicate google homepage
+This project will try to replicate google homepage from the odin project.